-In a jam, you can take advantage of natural light indoors by placing the subject facing a window, and covering the window with white paper or thin white cloth to diffuse the light.
-This keeps the subject lit, while keeping the light from being too harsh.
+In a jam, you can take advantage of natural light indoors.
+Have the subject face a window, and cover the window with thin white paper or a transparent white cloth to diffuse the light.
+This keeps the subject well-lit, while keeping the light from being too harsh.

 Hack #2: Reflect what you’ve got.

 To make the most of a single light source—and that could even be a window—use a reflective surface such as a foam board ($3 at most photo supply stores) or a white wall to fill in the shadows.
-To find out more about where you need the light, check out our post on lighting for video.
+To find out more about how to light subjects properly, check out our post on lighting for video.

-Problem: You’re filming on your webcam or camera phone, and don’t have a suitable microphone to get rid of background noise.
+Problem: You’re filming on your webcam or smartphone, and are picking up background noise.

 Hack #1: Build your own Mic.

 We loved this tutorial on Lifehacker, which shows you how to build your own bootleg microphone for around $9.
-This one is fairly easy to make if you have a spare hour, and it’s perfect for enhancing sound quality on smartphone or laptop video recordings.
+This one is fairly easy to make if you have a spare hour.
+It’s perfect for enhancing sound quality on smartphone or laptop video recordings.